marain-dotnet/Marain.Instance/docs/adr/0006-process-for-onboarding-new-tenants.md

 Service enrollment is a more interesting aspect of the process.
 In order to avoid tightly coupling Marain services to the Management API, we need two things:
 - A means of discovering the available services.
-- A means of requesting that a service enroll a Tenant to use it.
+- A means of determining the configuration that's needed to enroll for a service, receiving and attaching that configuration to tenants being enrolled, and a defined way of creating the required sub-tenants for services to use when making calls to dependent services on behalf of clients.

 As described in ADR 0005, we are envisaging that each service has a Tenant created for it, under a single parent for all Service Tenants.
 These tenants can then underpin the discovery mechanism that allows the management API to enumerate services that tenants can be enrolled into.
 Part of the data attached to each tenant will be the URIs at which the endpoints they expose can be found.

-Once we have provided a discovery mechanism, we need to define a way in which a service can be asked to enroll a tenant.
-The simplest way for this to work is to require all Marain services to have a control plane API that implements a set of standard endpoints.
-We can provide a standard OpenAPI document that defines the endpoints needed, which we would currently expect to be:
+Once we have provided a discovery mechanism, we need to define a way in which we can gather the necessary information needed to enroll a tenant to use a service.
+The simplest way for this to work is to define a common schema through which a service can communicate both the configuration they require as well as the services upon which they depend.
+Services can then attach a manifest file containing this information to their Service Tenant via a well known property key, allowing the Management API to obtain the manifest as part of the discovery process.
-- Request the configuration that is needed to enroll a tenant to the service
-- Enroll a tenant to the service
-- Unenroll a tenant from the service

-The idea being that once the Management API has discovered a service, it can request the information that would be required to enroll a tenant to it.
-This will be a list of required configuration settings, in a known form that allows them to be easily captured and validated before passing them to the enrollment endpoint.
+Since the process of enrollment and unenrollment is standard across tenants, the actual implementation of this can form part of the Management API, driven by the data in the manifests.
+If we ever encounter a situation where services need to perform non-standard actions as part of tenant enrollment, we can extend the process to provide support a way in which services can be notified of new enrollments - this could be a simple callback URL, or potentially a broadcast-type system using something like Azure Event Grid.
+Since we don't yet have any services that would need this, we will not attempt to define that mechanism at this time.

-The enrollment endpoint for a service will do two things:
+Enrolling a tenant to use a service does two things:
 - Firstly, it will attach the relevant configuration to the tenant that's being enrolled.
-- Secondly, if the service that's being enrolled in has dependencies on other services, it will create a new sub-tenant of its own Service Tenant that will be used to access those dependent services.
+- Secondly, if the service that's being enrolled in has dependencies on other services, it will create a new sub-tenant of the Service Tenant for the service being enrolled will be created for the service to use when accessing those services on behalf of the client.
 This new subtenant will then be enrolled for the dependent service.

-Whilst we did not wish to tightly couple the Marain services to the Management API, this restriction does not apply for services that depend upon other services.
-As such if a service does have a dependency, the location of that service (i.e. its URI) will be part of the configuration for that service, making it easy for the enrollment endpoint of a service to create a new tenant and enroll it for the dependent service.

 ### Example